jiayuehua/blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

 *object* types and *value* types.
 The new kid on the block is the *borrow* type.

 > EDIT, 2019-05-27: I've pulled a Scott Meyers and decided that "borrow type" is just
 > a confusing name for this notion.
-My current pet term is "parameter type" or
+My current pet term is
 > "parameter-only type," but I doubt I've hit on the best term yet.
 > Anyway, this blog post uses "borrow type" for now.